 Only share major news via a newswire.
 While a new hire announcement or launch of a webinar may be exciting news internally, it’s likely not major news unless they directly affect your C-Suite, are high profile in nature or impact a large segment of the audience.

 Do not rush to share your release on a newswire if you don’t have a clear PR strategy.
-Using the “spray and pray” approach to secure any kind of pick-up can be risky, especially when you haven’t thoroughly thought through strategy and targeting.
+Using the “spray and pray” approach to secure any kind of pick-up can be risky, especially when you haven’t thoroughly implemented a sound PR strategy and strategic targeting.

 The world is changing rapidly, and it seems that everyone has an opinion they would like to share.
 Newswires are not a vehicle to share those opinions, especially if they do not relate directly to the business at hand.
 Even then, the release should be properly framed within the current environmental context.